 Aside from the more green aspect of using a digital business card over a physical one, a digital business card never needs to be replenished, and it can be exchanged both in person, as well as online.

 A digital business card also has the added benefit of interacting with physical business cards so that any person you might run into who doesn’t share your fondness of digital business cards can still not only hand you their card, but the card can be scanned into your database of choice.
-This is a feature existing in some CRMs, but with a digital business card involved, the experience can be reciprocal to your contacts.
+This is a feature existing in some CRMs, but with a digital business card involved, the experience can trickle down to your contacts.